 The Chairman has responsibilities additional to those of the group.
-He/she is the single point within the PWSCG accountable to the Minister of State for Universities and Science and is responsible for:
+He/she is the single point within the PWSCG accountable to a BIS Minister and is responsible for:

 The Public Weather Service fulfils international commitments on behalf of UK Government on 3 designated international bodies: